lukasmartinelli-alt/graveyard/README.md

 docker pull lukasmartinelli/docker-flint
 ```

-Run flint on code of yours by mounting it into the `/root` folder of the docker
+Run flint current directory by mounting it into the `/root` folder of the docker
 container.

 ```
-sudo docker run -v /path/to/project/src:/root docker-flint /root
+sudo docker run -v $(pwd):/root docker-flint /root
 ```

 ## Build